Thursday, 30 October 2025

 Olímpio Mourão Filho believed he was being tasked with writing a discussion document.
 A sort of war-game imagining a scenario so people could discuss and imagine how to respond to the scenario.
 This is something he detailed in the first chapter of the plan.
 However the second chapter and only the second chapter was then fraudulently presented as a genuine piece of intelligence, a communication between a foreign Jew and his Brazilian Communist co-conspirators.
 Being presented as evidence of a real plot this 'letter from Béla Cohen' was widely circulated amongst the Brazilian Military, the Brazilian political class and the general public.
 In re-printing it the typesetter made a mistake and changed; "Béla Cohen" to simply; "Cohen."

 Getúlio Vargas used the Cohen Plan to convince Brazil's Congress to go beyond a State of Emergency and declare a State of War on October 1st 1937 (1/10/1937).
 This cancelled the scheduled 1938 Election and gave Vargas absolute power over all of Brazil's Military and Police Forces.
 Due to the Donátario culture Brazil's State Police Forces have always been heavily militarized.
 It was only an agreement from The First Brazilian Republic which prevented them from having heavy artillery.
-On November 10th (10/11/1937) Getúlio Vargas used that absolute power over the police and military to overthrow the Brazilian Congress in a coup d'état.
+On November 10th (10/11/1937) Getúlio Vargas used that absolute power over the police and military to overthrow the Brazilian Congress in a Coup d'état.
 The 1937 Brazilian Coup d'état.

 The 1937 Brazilian Coup d'état brought an end to The Second Brazilian Republic and ushered in the start of The Third Brazilian Republic (1937-1945).
 A Fascist Dictatorship Getúlio Vargas named The Third Brazilian Republic the; "Estado Novo (New State)."
 Copying the Fascist Dictatorship which had been established in Portugal in 1926.
 People talk about the end of The Second World War bringing about the defeat of Fascism in Europe.
 Yet rather like how they find it convenient to forget that Poland was the first Fascist Dictatorship in Europe they also seem to find it convenient to forget that Spain remained as a Fascist Dictatorship until 1975.
 While Portugal was a Fascist Dictatorship until 1974, when Marcelo Caetano was deposed with a little bit of help from ABBA and the Eurovision Song Contest.

-Inspired by and modelled on European Fascist Dictatorships Brazil's Estado Novo would have been a natural ally from the Axis Powers of Germany and Italy during The Second World War.
+Inspired by and modelled on European Fascist Dictatorships Brazil's Estado Novo would have been a natural ally for the Axis Powers of Germany and Italy during The Second World War.
 However Getúlio Vargas was driven only by his desire for power rather than any wider ideology.
 His alignment with Brazilian Integralist Action was merely a marriage of convenience.
 Following a failed Brazilian Integralist Action coup attempt against him in 1938 Vargas probably felt that a closer alliance with European Fascists would bring an end to his regime.
 The Second Polish Republic certainly wasn't opposed to accepting German Nazism, merely having to accept a German leader.
 Also Estado Novo came into being due to Vargas' fear that he lacked popular support ahead of the cancelled 1938 Election.
 There were certainly plenty of Brazilians who were more sympathetic to Europe's non-Fascists and Soviet Russia than they were to Vargas and Brazilian Integralist Action.

 On December 7th 1941 (7/12/1941) Japan attacked America at the Pearl Harbour naval base.
 This saw Japan join The Second World War on the side of the Axis Powers and forced America to join The Second World War on the side of the Allied Powers.
 Japan's rapidly expanding control of South-East Asia saw the Allied Powers cut off from their vital supplies of Rubber.
 Making them almost wholly dependent on Brazilian Rubber.
 If Brazil had also joined the Axis Powers then America would have invaded Brazil under; "Plan Rubber."
 This threat of American invasion along with a huge bribe to build a massive Steel plant saw Brazil's Estado Novo join the Allied Powers in January 1943.
 The Brazilian Expeditionary Force (BEF) went on to serve in Italy from 1944 until 1945.